 Air travel to conferences, talks, and meetings can account for a third or more of the carbon footprint for a typical scholar or university.
 This document both explores this problem and offers a nearly carbon-neutral (NCN) conference alternative, which is completely free of cost, that can reduce these carbon footprints by a factor of 100 or more.
 The first events to employ this NCN conference approach took place in May (visit the archived website) and Oct/Nov of 2016 (website).
-The next NCN conference will be the June 14-30, 2018 ASLE-Sponsored Symposium A Clockwork Green: Ecomedia in the Anthropocene (website).
-Jump down to NCN Intro.
+Our most recent NCN conference was the June 14-30, 2018 ASLE-Sponsored Symposium A Clockwork Green: Ecomedia in the Anthropocene (website).
+Jump down to Intro.

 UC Santa Barbara (UCSB) recently calculated the size of its carbon footprint.
 The assessment not only included the immediate campus and its vehicle fleet, but also a range of facilities and activities that support it, including campus housing.
 One area in particular stood out.